sailpoint-oss/golang-sdk/api_v3/docs/NonEmployeeLifecycleManagementAPI.md

 [[Back to README]](../README.md)

-## ImportNonEmployeeRecordsInBulk
+## Imports, or Updates, Non-Employee Records

 > NonEmployeeBulkUploadJob ImportNonEmployeeRecordsInBulk(ctx, id).Data(data).Execute()

-Imports, or Updates, Non-Employee Records
+This post will import, or update, Non-Employee records found in the CSV.
+Requires role context of `idn:nesr:create`

 ### Example